 - Both the infected student in isolation and the close contacts in quarantine are strongly encouraged to continue their isolation and quarantine at home if at all possible.
 If staying on campus, food and care will be provided.
 Health Services will check on isolated students daily via phone or Google Meet.

-According to the Georgia Department of Public Health and the CDC, a close contact is someone who has been within six feet of an infected person for more than 15 minutes.
+According to the Georgia Department of Public Health and the CDC, a close contact is someone who has been within six feet of an infected person for more than 15 cumulative minutes over a 24 hour period.
 We are calling it the 615 Rule - anytime you are less than six feet from someone for 15 minutes or more whether you are wearing a mask or not, you are now a close contact of that individual and will be quarantined should she/he test positive in the next 48 hours.
-That is a 14 day choice.
+That is a 10-14 day choice.
 Be very wise about how close you are to others and for how long.

 - You were within six feet of someone who has COVID-19 for at least 15 minutes.

 - You provided care at home to someone who is sick with COVID-19.